Concepts

 • proxyUrl is ignored if supplied.
 Configuration comes from HTTP_PROXY, HTTPS_PROXY, ALL_PROXY, and NO_PROXY (and their lowercase forms).

-• The runtime only installs patches when at least one of HTTP_PROXY, HTTPS_PROXY, or ALL_PROXY is set. proxy.active is false otherwise and the handle behaves as a passive observer.
+• The runtime only installs patches when at least one of HTTP_PROXY, HTTPS_PROXY, or ALL_PROXY resolves to a supported http:// or https:// proxy endpoint. proxy.active is false otherwise and the handle behaves as a passive observer.

 • Per-request proxy resolution honors protocol-specific variables, falls back to ALL_PROXY, and applies NO_PROXY matching (suffix, wildcard, exact, IPv6).